davidbliu/Mesos-Docker/DESIGN.md

 # Theseus

-Theseus is a command line client that allows you to create, update, and remove groups.
-It also has a viewer
+Theseus is a command line client that allows you to create, update, and remove groups. it handles namespacing and generic scheduling processes like rolling updates.

-__using the command line tool: __
-python orchestrator.py -f {{configuration_file_path}}
+It also has a viewer.